Company Profile

 2001

-Chris Fitzgerald was appointed Chairman of the World Hovercraft Championship 2002; he brought the event to Terre Haute, Indiana USA.
+Chris Fitzgerald was appointed Chairman of the World Hovercraft Championship 2002 and brought the event to Terre Haute, Indiana USA in 2002.

 2002